TiffyB/Tic-Tac-Toe-with-Sockets/README.md

 ## My Solution:

 ### Known Issues:
+- No username validation:
 	- Does not ensure unique user names.
 If usernames are the same, out-of-turn moves are not prevented.
+	- Need to limit username to 60 characters